Ghostish/instagram_batch_downloader/README.md

     The username. eg: NASA, adidas

 + -t download_type
-    An integer which indicates the download_type.
+    A short string which indicates the download_type.
-    1 for video
-    2 for photo
-    3 for both
-    The default value is 3.
+    Should be one of 'video', 'photo' and 'both' (case insensitive) The default value is 'both'.

 + -m max_page_count:
     The maximum number of pages that you want to download.